-Compression socks are specialized socks designed to provide a gentle squeezing action on the legs and feet.
-They help improve blood circulation and prevent cramping.
+Compression socks and stockings are specialized socks designed to provide a gentle squeezing action on the legs and feet.
+The best compression socks help improve blood circulation and prevent cramping.
 Also, they reduce swelling and can be used to relieve symptoms of varicose veins.

 Compression works by applying graduated pressure to the legs and feet.
 The level of pressure is greatest at the ankles and gradually decreases as it goes up the leg.
 This helps to push blood back up towards the heart.
 They are used by athletes, pregnant women, people who travel often, and those who stand for long periods.

-There are three types of compression socks on the market.
+There are three types of medical-grade compression socks and stockings on the market.
 They are: